intellij-rust/intellij-rust/CONTRIBUTING.md

 `./gradlew :task` executes the task only for Rust plugin, `:intellij-toml:task` will run the task for TOML and `./gradlew task` will do for both.

+### Platform versions

+We usually support the latest release platform version and EAPs of next version.
+But sometimes there are not compatible changes in new platform version.
+To avoid creating several parallel vcs branches for each version, we have separate folders for each version to keep platform dependent code.

+For example, current platform version is 181, next version is 182 and `org.rust.ide.navigation.goto.RsImplsSearch` should have separate implementations for each version.
+Then project source code structure will be

+     +-- src
+     |   +-- 181/kotlin
+     |       +-- org/rust/ide/navigation/goto
+     |           +-- RsImplsSearch.kt
+     |   +-- 182/kotlin
+     |       +-- org/rust/ide/navigation/goto
+     |           +-- RsImplsSearch.kt
+     |   +-- main/kotlin
+     |       +-- other platfrom independent code

+Of course, only one batch of platform dependent code will be used in compilation.
+To change platform version which you use for compilation, i.e. change IDEA and CLion dependencies and platform dependent code, you need to modify `platformVersion` property in `gradle.properties` file.

 ## Development in Intellij IDEA